 - ASPxWebDocumentViewer - used to preview and print reports in ASP.NET applications (when the ReportsAspNetModuleV2.ReportViewerType property is set to HTML5).

-- ReportViewer - used to preview reports in Mobile applications.
+- DxDocumentViewer - used to preview and print reports in Blazor applications.

 Examples on how to access and customize these controls: